AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/slow_updates_tree.md

 This initialization sets up the connection between the **`TokenBlacklist`** contract and a previously deployed SlowTree, allowing it to use the interface to directly interact with the SlowTree.

-### Private Transfer Function Utilizing the Slow Updates Tree
+### Private transfer function utilizing the slow updates tree

 In the private transfer function, the contract uses the interface to check if a user is blacklisted: